code-dispenser/Validated/README.md

 A functional approach to validation in C#.

 Validated provides a composable, functional validation framework for .NET applications.
-It’s designed to make validation predictable, testable, and reusable — from simple property checks to validating complex object graphs, collections, and multi-tenant scenarios driven by configuration.
+Itâ€™s designed to make validation predictable, testable, and reusable â€” from simple property checks to validating complex object graphs, collections, and multi-tenant scenarios driven by configuration.

 ## Features

 - Validated<T> result type (or applicative functor for those who care) for all validations (valid or invalid with failure details).

-- MemberValidator<T> delegate as the core building block — create custom or use built-in validators.
+- MemberValidator<T> delegate as the core building block â€” create custom or use built-in validators.

 - Fluent ValidationBuilder<TEntity> for static/manual composition of validators.